JaideepMurthy/Portfolio_Project/README.md

 # My React Portfolio

 Welcome to my portfolio!
 This project showcases my skills and experience in web development and design.
-It includes various sections that highlight my professional background, projects, and ways to connect with me.
+It includes an AI Assistant Chatbot - Wednessday, and various sections that highlight my professional background, projects, and ways to connect with me.

 ## 🚀 Features